History of film: 2000s

 There has been an increasing globalization of cinema during this decade, with foreign-language films gaining popularity in English-speaking markets.
 Examples of such films include Crouching Tiger, Hidden Dragon (Mandarin), Amélie (French), Lagaan (Hindi), Spirited Away (Japanese), City of God (Brazilian Portuguese), The Passion of the Christ (Aramaic), Apocalypto (Mayan) and Inglourious Basterds (multiple European languages).
 Italy is the most awarded country at the Academy Award for Best Foreign Language Film, with 14 awards won, 3 Special Awards and 31 nominations.

 In 2003, there was a revival in 3D film popularity the first being James Cameron's Ghosts of the Abyss which was released as the first full-length 3-D IMAX feature filmed with the Reality Camera System.
 This camera system used the latest HD video cameras, not film, and was built for Cameron by Emmy nominated Director of Photography Vince Pace, to his specifications.
 The same camera system was used to film Spy Kids 3D: Game Over (2003), Aliens of the Deep IMAX (2005), and The Adventures of Sharkboy and Lavagirl in 3-D (2005).

-After James Cameron's 3D film Avatar became the highest-grossing film of all time, 3D films gained brief popularity with many other films being released in 3D, with the best critical and financial successes being in the field of feature film animation such as Universal Pictures/Illumination Entertainment's Despicable Me and DreamWorks Animation's How To Train Your Dragon, Shrek Forever After and Megamind.
-Avatar is also note-worthy for pioneering highly sophisticated use of motion capture technology and influencing several other films such as Rise of the Planet of the Apes.
+After James Cameron's 3D film Avatar became the highest-grossing film of all time, 3D films experienced a resurgence in popularity, with many subsequent films receiving 3D releases.
+Some of the most commercially successful and critically well-received examples were animated films such as Universal Pictures/Illumination Entertainment's Despicable Me and DreamWorks Animation's How to Train Your Dragon, Shrek Forever After, and Megamind.
+Avatar has also been noted for its use of motion capture technology and its influence on later films such as Rise of the Planet of the Apes.